corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 {{< /warning >}}

 {{< note >}}
-The handling of late-arriving references described here reflects the current behavior and may be improved in future releases.
+The handling of late-arriving references described here reflects the current behavior; in particular, the ancestors of a reverted transaction are not restored, and this may be improved in future releases.
 {{< /note >}}

 ## Restore, import, and the iterative tracking data